ewnd9/hain-travis-publish-playground/CONTRIBUTING.md

 ```
 When opening a pull request, please go by the following:

+- All pull requests should merge into the develop branch
 - Please check that you are not behind, by any number of commits, the branch you are merging into.
 - Describe your pull request in as much detail as possible (what's been fixed or what has been added + usage).
 Include an issue reference if the pull request fixes an issue.
 - If the pull request is to fix an error/bug, please include the error message in the issue's description if possible